Yoontae6719/Price-Discrimination-With-Fairness-Constraints/README.md

 # Reproduction of Research Price Discrimination with Fairness Constraints (Not official code)

-This repository contains a reproduction of the research A, which was originally published in [Management Scinece](https://pubsonline.informs.org/doi/pdf/10.1287/mnsc.2022.4317).
+This repository contains a reproduction of the research Price Discrimination with Fairness Constraints, which was originally published in [Management Scinece](https://pubsonline.informs.org/doi/pdf/10.1287/mnsc.2022.4317).
 Please note that this is not an official repository maintained by the original authors.